flyingmachine/brave-clojure-web/content/organization.md

 And now, this daring cheese thief has claimed the most famous cheese of all: the Cheese of Turin, a crumb of cheese purported to have fallen from the lips of a deity during his last dinner.
+This threatens to throw the world into total chaos for some reason!

 Because I'm an academic I attempt to solve this mystery the best way I know how: by heading to the library and researching the shit out of